jsy10101/jsy10101/README.md

 #### 👀 My Interests

 I love working on projects that involve a variety of concepts and tech stacks.
-More recently, I have been working on building Full stack mobile applications using React-Native and Expo CLI.
+More recently, I have been working on building Full stack web applications using React.

 #### 📫 How to reach me
 - [j2chawla@uwaterloo.ca](mailto:j2chawla@uwaterloo.ca)